Anger as Cambodia's Hun Sen meets Myanmar military leader

 In his role as the current chairperson of the Association of Southeast Asian Nations, he met with Senior Gen. Min Aung Hlaing, who ousted the elected government of Aung San Suu Kyi, plunging Myanmar into violent conflict and economic disaster.

+Min Aung Hlaing said he “welcomed the participation of the special envoy of the ASEAN Chair on Myanmar to join the ceasefire talks with and among the EAOs,” the statement added.
+“This important step is embodied in the ASEAN five-point consensus.”

+Myanmar’s leader on Friday “pledged support (to the ASEAN special envoy) … in fulfilling his mandate to implement the five-point consensus in accordance with the ASEAN charter,” the statement said.

-Photos posted by a military-related publication, the Popular News Journal, showed the two standing side by side in face masks, bumping forearms and seated on ornate gilt chairs before an elaborate golden screen.
+Photos posted by a military-related publication, the Popular News Journal, showed Min Aung Hlaing and Hun Sen standing side by side in face masks, bumping forearms and seated on ornate gilt chairs before an elaborate golden screen.

-The Myanmar Information Ministry said the two held talks on bilateral ties and issues of mutual concern, including ASEAN.
-It did not elaborate.

 Protests and rallies were held in some parts of Myanmar as people expressed anger over Hun Sen’s visit.